arunreddyvallapureddy/modelPANapplication/README.md

 # modelPANapplication
-A basic PAN application form, using table and form elements in HTML
+A basic PAN application form, created using table and form elements in HTML